14. Degree Requirements

 - A student who has previously not been enrolled at Texas A&M University and who is seeking a second degree must have a minimum of 36 hours of 300- and 400-level courses, 12 of which must be in the major field of study, in residence at Texas A&M University.
 The student must also meet the Texas A&M University Citizenship requirements in history and political science.

 The Undergraduate Catalog is published in the spring, and its provisions are applicable during the next long session, September through August.
-A student who registers for the first time in the university during a summer session is subject to the degree requirements set forth in the catalog effective for the fall semester immediately following his or her initial enrollment or any catalog issued in the following six years.
+A student who registers for the first time in the university during a summer session is subject to the degree requirements set forth in the catalog effective for the fall semester immediately following their initial enrollment or any catalog issued in the following six years.

 The diploma of the university, with the appropriate degree, will be granted to the student who has made formal application for the degree, has all grades on record in the registrar’s office by no later than 5 p.m.
 Friday, the first week of classes of the succeeding semester or summer term following commencement, and has satisfied the requirements outlined below: